 The South Bay Cities Accessory Dwelling Unit (ADU) Calculator is an online tool that enables you to estimate the cost of building an ADU in your city.
-South Bay residents can create an estimate by entering the desired number of bedrooms and bathrooms, square footage, and choosing from various ADU construction types.
-Additional customization is offered to estimate costs, such as opting to use a property manager, public sewer vs. septic system, site conditions, construction quality, financing inputs, and rent information.
-Available in English, Spanish, and Chinese, the South Bay Cities ADU Calculator reduces barriers to information about ADU development.
+South Bay residents can create an estimate by entering the desired number of bedrooms, bathrooms and square footage, while choosing from various ADU construction types.
+Additional customization is offered to estimate costs, such as opting to use a property manager, public sewer verses septic system, site conditions, construction quality, financing inputs and rent information.
+Available in English, Spanish and Chinese, the South Bay Cities ADU Calculator reduces barriers to information about ADU development.

 Currently, six cities are on the ADU Calculator: Torrance, Inglewood, Manhattan Beach, Hermosa Beach, Rolling Hills Estates, and Rolling Hills.
-SBCCOG is working to add all South Bay cities in the near future.
+The SBCCOG is working to add all South Bay cities soon.

 Please visit the ADU Calculator here: https://southbaycities.aducalculator.org/

 The South Bay Cities Council of Governments (SBCCOG) thanks early funders and supporters of the ADU Calculator including the Chan Zuckerberg Initiative DAF, San Mateo County, The Association of Bay Area Governments, Napa Valley Community Foundation, Community Foundation Sonoma County, an advised fund of the Silicon Valley Community Foundation, and others.